leikanger/leikanger.github.io/RnD_manager.md

 ##### 2012 --- Engineering Cybernetics: Biomedical Robotics, NTNU
   Master's degree at Norwegian University of Technology and Science (NTNU).
   "Development and assessment of a novel model for artificial neural networks":
-  MSc thesis in engineering cybernetics development and assessment of a novel model for the signalling properties of the neuron.
+  MSc thesis in engineering cybernetics.

 ##### 2011 --- Kavli Institute for Systems Neuroscience/ Biology of Memory, NTNU
   In 2011 I had the pleasure of studying under May-Britt and Edvard Moser, years